 Malaysia is a tropical country where cocoa is grown as one of the main Agricultural products.
 You can sample some Malaysian chocolates and learn the history of cocoa in this country at the Chocolate Museum.
 They also have many local chocolate products on sale so you can buy some back as souvenirs.
 It’s a bit further out of KL, but you can reach it by Grab or other ride sharing apps.

-This is merely a tip of the iceberg of what KL has to offer.
+This is merely the tip of the iceberg of what KL has to offer.
 There are also many hidden attractions that aren’t widely publicized.
 Make sure you do your research online and you’ll definitely be surprised by what this city has to offer.